joshuaboniface/rffmpeg/README.md

 When more than one target host is present, `rffmpeg` uses the following rules to select a new host.
 These rules are evaluated each time a new `rffmpeg` alias process is spawned.

-1. Any hosts marked `bad` are ignored until that marking is cleared.
+1. Any hosts marked `bad` are ignored.

 1. All remaining hosts are iterated through in an indetermine order (Python dictionary with root key as the host ID).
 For each host: